 Inoperable Equipment Page

 The default view of the Equipment Manager app is the Inoperable Equipment page, which contains a grid of equipment in a critical or serious alert state, organized by category, and color coded by severity.
 This allows operators to quickly identify assets that need attention.
 From this view, operators can click on a piece of equipment to be taken to its details page for more information and to take action.

 - Equipment Categories - Inoperable equipment is organized into categories along with a total for the category.

 - Equipment Status - Inoperable equipment is displayed with status coding indicating the severity of the problem.

 Operators can access the Equipment Details page for a particular piece of equipment either via the navigation tree or from the grid of Inoperable Equipment.
 When operators open the details page for a piece of equipment, a new navigation tab to access it is added to the right of the Inoperable tab.
 This design allows operators to quickly and easily switch back and forth between equipment they are working with in the app.

-- Equipment Tab - a new tab labeled with the name of the equipment appears to the right of the “Inoperable” home button when operators navigate to any Equipment Details page.
+- Equipment Tab - A new tab labeled with the name of the equipment appears to the right of the “Inoperable” tab when operators navigate to any Equipment Details page.

 - Schedule Job - the Schedule Maintenance Job page is displayed when operators click this button.

 - Job Status - the status of all current maintenance jobs for the equipment is displayed along with a button to view additional detail.